Kamenets–Podolsky pocket: Personnel condition

-In the last decade of the reporting period [21-30 April], the necessary basic regulations were reissued to reorganize health management.
-The reporting system for infectious diseases had to be completely rebuilt.

 When the first contact of the 1st Panzer Army had been re-established with the German relief forces of the II SS Panzer Corps at the end of 6 April 1944, the 10th SS Panzer Division Frundsberg was the spearhead of the relief force.
 SS-Untersturmführer Hans-Dietrich Sauter was among the soldiers of Frundsberg who met the first German troops marching out of encirclement.
 In the history of the 10th SS Panzer Division, the following impressions are noted:

 Many Army and SS troops that fought their way out of the pocket around Kamenez-Podolsk were absorbed into the 10th SS Panzer Division.
 The appearance of the withdrawing troops markedly contradicted the expectations of the young SS volunteers.
 The experiences of their first engagement did not prepare them for the reality of the situation in the East.
 German propaganda of victory on the battlefield quickly dissipated at the sight of their beaten comrades.
 According to SS-Untersturmführer Hans-Dietrich Sauter, the adjutant of the 1st Battalion, 10th SS Panzer Artillery Regiment, “The bewildered look of disbelief was expressed on every young soldier's face.”